HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Moderate Members

 * Arguments:
-	* `message` - The text of the message to be sent. - String
+	* `message` - The text of the message to be sent - String
-	* `channel` - The channel the message should be sent in. - Optional Channel
+	* `channel` - The channel the message should be sent in - Optional Channel
-	* `embed` - If the message should be sent as an embed. - Defaulting Boolean
+	* `embed` - If the message should be sent as an embed - Defaulting Boolean
 	* `timestamp` - If the message should be sent with a timestamp.
 Only works with embeds. - Defaulting Boolean
 	* `color` - The color of the embed.
-Can be either a hex code or one of Discord's supported colors.
+Can be either a hex code or one of Discord's support colors.
 Embeds only - Defaulting Color

 ---
 ### Command name: `edit-say`